anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

   By scanning animation etc., automatically removes unused Objects (e.g. GameObjects, Components).
   - `Preserve EndBone`
     Prevents removing end bones[^endbone] whose parent is not removed.
+- `Remove Polygons with Area of Zero`
+  Removes polygons with area of zero with attaching [Remove Zero Sized Polygon](../remove-zero-sized-polygon) component.

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`